Ice Maidens

 * * *

 I hurried then, unexpectedly anxious to get to Dad’s cottage.
-The Hill was just beyond the forest ahead of me.
+The Hill lay just beyond the forest ahead of me.
 I had gotten used to city living and its cloying intimacy.
 This cold wilderness was suddenly alien and I did not belong anymore.

 A soft patter of small footfalls broke the silence behind me and I stopped and turned.
-The brittle surface of the snow was unbroken and I couldn’t see anything.
+The brittle surface of the snow lay unbroken and I couldn’t see anything.
 I don’t know what I expected, but I waited until my heart slowed before moving on.
 Foxes and raccoons would be prowling the forest, I told myself.
 That was it.
 Nothing unusual about that, and the animals were light enough not to break the snow’s crust.

 I didn’t believe any of it.

 Ice crackled and snapped and the snow squeaked beneath my boots as I pushed my way up the slope.
 Perhaps I should have spent the night at a motel after all.
-The coach journey had been long and I was more tired than I realized.
+The coach journey had been long and I felt more tired than I realized.

 Stupid!